PerfectlySoft/PerfectDocs/guide/sessions.md

-## Sessions
+# Sessions

 Perfect includes session drivers for PostgreSQL, MySQL, SQLite3 and CouchDB servers, as well as in-memory session storage for development purposes.
 Support for MongoDB and Redis is planned for the near future.

-Session management is a foundation function for any web or application environment, and provides linkage to authentication, transitional preference storage, and transactional data like in a traditional shopping cart.
+Session management is a foundational function for any web or application environment, and can provide linkage to authentication, transitional preference storage, and transactional data such as for a traditional shopping cart.

-The general priniciple is that when a user "visits" a web site or system with a browser, the server assigns the user a "token", or "session id" and pases this value back to the client/browser in the form of a cookie, or in returned JSON.
-This token is then included either as a cookie or Bearer Token with every subsequent request.
+The general principle is that when a user visits a web site or system with a browser, the server assigns the user a "token" or "session id" and passes this value back to the client/browser in the form of a cookie or JSON data.
+This token is then included as either a cookie or Bearer Token with every subsequent request.

 Sessions have an expiry time, usually in the form of an "idle timeout".
-This means that if a session has not been active for X seconds, the session is considered expired and invalid.
+This means that if a session has not been active for a set number of seconds, the session is considered expired and invalid.

-The Perfect Sessions implementation stores the date/time created, when it was last "touched", and the idle time.
-On each acess by the client/browser the session is "touched" and the idle time is reset.
+The Perfect Sessions implementation stores the date and time each was created, when it was last "touched", and an idle time.
+On each access by the client/browser the session is "touched" and the idle time is reset.
 If the "last touched" plus "idle time" is less than the current date/time then the session has expired.

 Each session has the following properties: